 A valid AHS username and password is needed ("Healthy" network credentials, same as those used for AHS email; see Access for more information).
 If connecting to MLL from outside an AHS network, there may be two login steps, one to get into the AHS network and a second (with the same credentials) to log in to MLL.

 Prescribers anticipating Connect Care should have MLL accounts automatically assigned.
 If the MLL screen does not accept a prescriber's AHS username and password, please contact firstname.lastname@example.org to request account activation.

 Devices and Browsers

 MLL is optimized for Windows computers on AHS networks.
-Although MLL will load on all popular browsers and operating systems, prescribers using personal desktop or laptop devices should use Microsoft Internet Explorer or Edge on Windows computers and Google Chrome on Apple computers.
-Safari should not be used.
+Although MLL will load on all popular browsers and operating systems, prescribers using personal desktop or laptop devices should use Microsoft Edge browser on Windows computers and the Google Chrome browser on Apple computers.

 MLL will open on mobile devices (smartphones, iPads, tablets), allowing such actions as registering for or withdrawing from a course.
 Some eLearning courses will load but only if explicitly marked as mobile-ready.
 Most Connect Care courses are not designed for, or compatible with, mobile devices.

 Required Connect Care courses are normally part of prescriber basic training and are delivered through in-person or virtual laboratory-based sessions.
 Increasingly, select courses are made available for self-directed online completion.

 Courses are pre-assigned to prescribers based upon anticipated role(s) and needed clinical information system functions.
 Prescribers can find their assigned courses by clicking the "Required Courses" tab within the "Learning Home" section on MLL.
 Find supplemental eLearnings by searching in the "Courses & Registration" section of MLL for course titles containing the keyword "CMIO".